 Overview

-What's considered low blood pressure for one person might be OK for someone else.
-Low blood pressure might cause no noticeable symptoms, or it might cause dizziness and fainting.
+What's considered low blood pressure for one person might be OK for someone else though.
+Low blood pressure might cause no symptoms that you notice.
+Or it might cause dizziness and fainting.
 Sometimes, low blood pressure can be life-threatening.

-The causes of low blood pressure range from dehydration to serious medical conditions.
-It's important to find out what's causing low blood pressure so that it can be treated, if necessary.
+The causes of low blood pressure include dehydration and other serious medical conditions.
+It's important to find out what's causing low blood pressure so that it can be treated, if needed.

 Types